Wyoming Court Records

 How Do I Remove Public Court Records in Wyoming?

 Public court records in Wyoming are often void of all information that the law interprets as confidential.
 Suppose a document contains private and public information.
-Only the public components of the document will be available for access.
+Only the public components of the document may be available for access.
 Confidential portions include personal identifiers such as names, registration numbers, identification numbers, financial statements, contact addresses, health reports, and mental assessments.
 Some documents by law are confidential in their entirety.
 Examples are guardianship records, educational documentation for minors, adoption records, mental health evaluation records, and blood test results.
-These documents are under seal by law and are not available for public access unless the requester submits a court order along with the application.
-Some court records can go under seal upon the request of the parties involved.
+These documents are under legal seal and not available for public access unless the requester submits a court order and the application.
+Some court records can go under seal upon the parties' request.
 To get this done, file a motion with the court of current jurisdiction, stating cogent reasons for the request.
 The courts respond by scheduling a hearing.
 If the court finds the request plausible, it issues the order to seal the record.